Tiarethorns/Tiarethorns/README.md

 <br>

 I am a Jr. web developer with interest in solving problems and positively impacting people's daily lives, fair treatment and transparency are important to me when it comes to getting to work.
-I have experience in the criminal investigation area, so i usually approach complex situations by taking time to analyze and then looking for alternatives to apply them methodically.
-I have also held administrative positions for companies in different industries where i have enjoyed analyzing the target audience, their interests and motivations to then create content and post on social media with greater reach.
+I have held administrative positions for companies in different industries where i enjoyed analyzing the target audience, their interests and motivations to then create content and post on social media with greater reach.

 <br>